 Winter Jasmine produces a broad spreading rounded mass of trailing branches arising from a central crown.
 It could be trained on a trellis but is usually planted on slopes or embankments.
 It is one of the hardiest Jasmines and is valued for its yell...

-Deciduous or semi-evergreen vine similar to Jasminum officinale but less vigorous, less hardy, and with larger white fragrant flowers.
+Deciduous or semi-evergreen vine similar to Jasminum officinale but less vigorous, less hardy, but with larger white fragrant flowers.
 In southern Europe it is grown to make perfume.
-Recommend planting on a trellis in a very sheltered spot in zone ...
+Recommend planting on a trellis in a very sheltere...

 This Jasmine is an evergreen twining vine with neat pinnate compound leaves and masses of fragrant white flowers that are pink in bud.
 A great vine for semi-shady location in very mild climate areas or as a conservatory plant in colder regions.
 Flo...